budgebi/pipeable/readme.md

-# @pipeable
+# Pipeable

-@pipeable is a nifty Python package that allows developers to make their own python scripts "pipeable".
-In essence, @pipeable allows Python scripts to easily accept input from stdin and write to stdout along with a few additional bells and whistles.
+Pipeable is a nifty Python package that allows developers to make their own python scripts "pipeable".
+In essence, Pipeable allows Python scripts to easily accept input from stdin and write to stdout along with a few additional bells and whistles.
 This allows developers to use their Python scripts in conjunction with the | (pipe) operator from the command line.

 __Example__:
 ```